Welltower (NYSE:WELL) Updates Q3 2022 Earnings Guidance

 Institutional Inflows and Outflows

-A number of large investors have recently made changes to their positions in the stock.
-Captrust Financial Advisors acquired a new position in shares of Welltower in the 2nd quarter valued at $5,805,000.
-Kingsview Wealth Management LLC acquired a new position in shares of Welltower in the 2nd quarter valued at $289,000.
-SVB Wealth LLC lifted its stake in shares of Welltower by 5.8% in the 2nd quarter.
-SVB Wealth LLC now owns 3,582 shares of the real estate investment trust’s stock valued at $295,000 after purchasing an additional 197 shares during the period.
-Creative Planning lifted its stake in shares of Welltower by 3.8% in the 2nd quarter.
-Creative Planning now owns 28,354 shares of the real estate investment trust’s stock valued at $2,335,000 after purchasing an additional 1,048 shares during the period.
-Finally, AQR Capital Management LLC lifted its stake in shares of Welltower by 2.5% in the 2nd quarter.
-AQR Capital Management LLC now owns 176,122 shares of the real estate investment trust’s stock valued at $14,503,000 after purchasing an additional 4,239 shares during the period.
-Institutional investors and hedge funds own 97.68% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of the business.
+Charles Schwab Investment Management Inc. increased its holdings in Welltower by 3.3% during the 1st quarter.
+Charles Schwab Investment Management Inc. now owns 4,245,096 shares of the real estate investment trust’s stock valued at $408,124,000 after purchasing an additional 134,847 shares during the period.
+Centersquare Investment Management LLC grew its holdings in shares of Welltower by 10.9% during the 1st quarter.
+Centersquare Investment Management LLC now owns 3,036,586 shares of the real estate investment trust’s stock worth $291,937,000 after acquiring an additional 298,042 shares during the period.
+UBS Group AG grew its holdings in shares of Welltower by 22.0% during the 1st quarter.
+UBS Group AG now owns 931,446 shares of the real estate investment trust’s stock worth $89,550,000 after acquiring an additional 168,161 shares during the period.
+Royal Bank of Canada grew its holdings in shares of Welltower by 42.5% during the 1st quarter.
+Royal Bank of Canada now owns 839,440 shares of the real estate investment trust’s stock worth $80,702,000 after acquiring an additional 250,312 shares during the period.
+Finally, First Trust Advisors LP grew its holdings in shares of Welltower by 19.2% during the 1st quarter.
+First Trust Advisors LP now owns 515,969 shares of the real estate investment trust’s stock worth $49,605,000 after acquiring an additional 83,280 shares during the period.
+Hedge funds and other institutional investors own 97.68% of the company’s stock.

 Welltower Inc (NYSE:WELL), an S&P 500 company headquartered in Toledo, Ohio, is driving the transformation of health care infrastructure.
 The Company invests with leading seniors housing operators, post-acute providers and health systems to fund the real estate infrastructure needed to scale innovative care delivery models and improve people's wellness and overall health care experience.